Best Protein Powder For Calisthenics – Whey Vs Plant-based

 2. The stage of digestion the protein is in.

 Whey Concentrate still contains a large amount of carbohydrates and fat as compared to Whey Isolate, which undergoes further purification.
 Whey Protein hydrolysate is whey protein that has been treated by digestive enzymes.
 It is therefore partially broken down already and it’s digestion and absorbtion is therefore more rapid.

 Although Whey protein is technically vegetarian, if you’re a calisthenics athlete that follows a strictly vegan diet, you might want to find an alternative.
 Lucky for you, there are plenty of plant-based protein powders on the market.

+The plant based protein supplements market size is growing.
 Plant based protein powders are made from peas, beans, soy and other plant based foods.
 Generally plant amino acid profiles are incomplete and notoriously low in leucine, an important amino acid.

 Plant protein powders made from peas have been found most comparable to whey and to have similar results for calisthenics athletes (perhaps due to the similar leucine content).

 Soy based powders are generally given scrutiny due to the presence of isoflavones, a plant compound with similar biological effect in humans as female sex hormones.
 It is unclear whether these compounds are completely removed during the purification process.

 Generally plant protein powders have a less desirable flavour and texture than whey.
 This is of course personal preference and may be overshadowed by a desire to consume a plant based product.